Dave Eggers: Career

 Eggers' 2006 novel What Is the What: The Autobiography of Valentino Achak Deng was a finalist for the 2006 National Book Critics Circle Award for Fiction.
 Eggers also edits the Best American Nonrequired Reading series, an annual anthology of short stories, essays, journalism, satire, and alternative comics.

 Eggers was one of the original contributors to ESPN The Magazine and helped create its section "The Jump".
 He also acted as the first anonymous "Answer Guy", a column that continued to run after he stopped working for the publication.

 On November 7, 2009, he was presented with the "Courage in Media" Award by the Council on American–Islamic Relations for his book Zeitoun.
 Zeitoun was optioned by Jonathan Demme, who considered an animated film-rendition of the work.
 To Demme, it "felt like the first in-depth immersion I'd ever had through literature or film into the Muslim-American family. ...
 The moral was that they are like people of any other faith, and I hope our film, if we can get it made, will also be like that."
 Demme, quoted in early 2011, expressed confidence that when the script was finished, he would be able to find financing, perhaps even from a major studio.
 However, in May 2014, The Playlist reported that the film was "percolat[ing] in development".
 Demme died in April 2017, and the project has not been heard of since.

 In the early 2010s, after six years without publishing substantive literary fiction following What is the What, Eggers began a three-year streak of back-to-back novels, each broadly concerned with pressing social and political issues facing the United States and the world in the twenty-first century.
 Eggers published his novel of the Great Recession and the 2008 financial crisis, A Hologram for the King, in July 2012.
 In October of that year, the novel was announced as a finalist for the National Book Award.

 Eggers followed this with The Circle, which was released in October 2013.
 The novel tells the story of a young employee at a fictional technology company based in San Francisco.
-As she navigates her job, she begins to doubt her career due to the company's seemingly benevolent innovations, ultimately revealing a more sinister underlying agenda.
-Completing the productive spell, Your Fathers, Where Are They?
+As she navigates her job, she begins to doubt her career when despite the company's seemingly benevolent innovations, a more sinister underlying agenda is ultimately revealed.
+Critics said the fictional company seemed to be a blend of Facebook, Google and other social media outlets.

+Your Fathers, Where Are They?
 And the Prophets, Do They Live Forever? was published in June 2014.
-In November 2015, Your Fathers, Where Are They ... was longlisted for the 2016 International Dublin Literary Award, Eggers's fifth nomination for the award following earlier nominations for The Circle, A Hologram for the King, The Wild Things, and What is the What.
+In November 2015, the book was longlisted for the 2016 International Dublin Literary Award, Eggers's fifth nomination for the award following earlier nominations for The Circle, A Hologram for the King, The Wild Things, and What is the What.